argentsea/docfx/tutorials/index.md

 ## [Mapping Tutorial](mapping/mapping.md)

-Native data access can require a lot of boilerplate code, but libraries that try to reduce this often come with performance tradeoffs.
-ArgentSea contains a unique ORM (Object-Relational Mapper) that is focused on parameters and procedures/functions rather than generating dynamic SQL.
+ADO.NET data access can require a lot of boilerplate code but libraries that try to reduce this often come with performance tradeoffs.
+ArgentSea contains a unique ORM (Object-Relational Mapper) that is focused on parameters and data results rather than generating dynamic SQL.

 Like most ORMs, simple property attributes provide metadata which makes the coding easy and simple.
 Unlike many ORMs, ArgentSea removes the reflection overhead by *compiling* the property-to-data mapping; subsequent mapping invocations are as fast as optimized ADO.NET code.